Engineer · Builder · Adventurer · In that order, depending on the week

 Apps under my own name.

 Side-projects that became real products.
 Both live in the App Store.
-Both started from real people I love trying to do hard things — and not finding tools good enough to help.
+Both started from real people in my life trying to do useful things — and not finding tools good enough to help.
+Both now ship under my studio, Tatzel Labs LLC.

 LiftCortex app icon